 Our rooms are located in a 250 m2 large part of a former match factory, which also includes a small internal garden.
-The proximity to the Rhine and to Hitdorfer grove allows us also to make the most of this area and to go into the Rhine meadows and the woods to explore.
-The centre includes three group rooms plus a studio, one bedroom, a kitchen, an office / staff room, a cloakroom / entrance area and toilets.
+The proximity to the Rhine and to Hitdorfer Grove allows us also to make the most of this area and to go into the Rhine meadows and the woods to explore.
+The centre includes three group rooms plus a studio, one bedroom, a kitchen, an office / staff room, a cloakroom / entrance area, and toilets.
 The care centre for the primary school children is located on the same site in an especially converted large apartment.

-2.3 Employees, Role of the Employees
+2.3 Employees & their roles

-Working with us are four German or English speaking pedagogical specialists (educators, social workers), an additional worker and rotating students, interns, volunteers and honorary workers who contribute many different skills (e.g. a professional teacher for nature and forest education, and a music teacher).
-We contribute to training future professionals by providing internships.
+Working with us are four German or English-speaking pedagogical specialists (educators, social workers), an additional worker and rotating students, interns, volunteers, and workers who contribute many different skills (e.g., a professional teacher for nature and forest education, and a music teacher).
+We contribute to training future professionals by providing interpolation.
+To appure stable relationships for the children was gen ing internships.
 To ensure stable relationships for the children, we generally only employ year-long interns, English speaking students completing a semester abroad and a maximum of one short-term school intern.